 The next tier is the value, which I define as ROI (return on investment).
 This is the financial or numerical component of the decision.
 While it is related to pricing, it is not price.
 (Perceived) value is all about, “Am I getting something worth as much or more than what I’m giving up?”
 That may be money or time, but either way, is the solution/product/service surpassing the “cost” of the money or time traded?
 The bigger the ratio of value to cost, the better the ROI, and the greater the chance of converting the prospect.

 Finally, there is the experience.
 Not only does this encompass the ease and pleasantness of the transaction, but it includes the emotional component as well.
 How do they feel about the purchase?
 How enjoyable was the process?
 How badly do they want what you are offering?
 It’s all about emotion and intangibles.

 Let me break down some examples:

-Obviously, there are dozens of scenarios for any given product or service, and as salespeople we do not always know what the ratio of relationship:value:experience is, much less what it needs to be to break the Buyer’s Threshold.
+Obviously, there are dozens of scenarios for any given product or service, and as salespeople, we do not always know what the ratio of relationship : value : experience is, much less what it needs to be to break the Buyer’s Threshold.
 So, we need to work on all three levels.
-It’s important to build rapport & strengthen relationships WHILE demonstrating value & return on investment WHILE appealing to the emotional & experiential side of the (emotion-based) human being we call a prospect.
+It is important to build rapport & strengthen relationships WHILE demonstrating value & return on investment WHILE appealing to the emotional & experiential side of the (emotion-based) human being we call a prospect.
 At any time, any one of those could finally pierce the threshold propelling the person from prospect to client.